Best Cheap Health Insurance in West Virginia (2026)

 Cheapest health insurance companies in West Virginia

-Highmark Blue Cross Blue Shield (BCBS) has the cheapest Silver health plans in West Virginia, at $800 per month before discounts.
+Highmark Blue Cross Blue Shield (BCBS) has the cheapest health insurance plans in WV, followed by CareSource, with Silver rates starting at $911 per month before discounts.

 Find Cheap Health Insurance Quotes in West Virginia